gauraang01/blockchain-product-verification-react/README.md

+<h2> Product Verifier </h2>
+A website that allows users to verify the authenticity of their products

 <h2>Description</h2>
 Companies may register to receive a customized smart contract, which will serve as a registry of all products produced by the company.
 This smart contract will